-- IRS Forms 1040-A and 1040-EZ are no longer available as of tax year 2018.
-For tax year 2022, you will use IRS Form 1040 (U.S. Individual Income Tax Return), You will provide information about premium tax credits in Schedules 2 and 3, which are forms you will complete and submit along with Form 1040 and Form 8962. - If you were born before January 2, 1956, you now have the option to use IRS Form 1040-SR (U.S. Tax Return for Seniors), which generally mirrors Form 1040. - An optional Schedule LEP (Request for Change in Language Preference) can be used beginning in tax year 2021 to indicate your preferred language when receiving IRS communications.
+- For tax year 2023, you will use IRS Form 1040 (U.S. Individual Income Tax Return), You will provide information about premium tax credits in Schedules 2 and 3, which are forms you will complete and submit along with Form 1040 and Form 8962. - If you were born before January 2, 1956, you now have the option to use IRS Form 1040-SR (U.S. Tax Return for Seniors), which generally mirrors Form 1040. - An optional Schedule LEP (Request for Change in Language Preference) can be used beginning in tax year 2021 to indicate your preferred language when receiving IRS communications.